Property and Social Housing

 B v T – Defendant remanded in custody in committal proceedings during the adjournment to obtain legal advice.
 This provided peace of mind for his elderly neighbour whom he had threatened and at the adjourned hearing (with legal representation) the Defendant ultimately surrendered his tenancy and an exclusion order was granted preventing him from entering the area.

-B v B – Defendant remanded in custody for multiple proven breaches of civil injunction following contested breach trial with numerous witnesses called by the Council.
+B v B – Defendant remanded in custody for multiple proven breaches of the civil injunction following a contested breach trial with numerous witnesses called by the Council.

 E v M –Persuaded the Judge to strike out the tenant’s claim for disrepair.
 The Court had previously provided directions for trial despite the tenant’s own expert evidence not supporting any claim for disrepair.
 With reference to the law and the landlord’s updated expert report the Judge was persuaded to strike out the claim.

 B v C –Persuaded judge to set aside default judgment entered against the local authority and award its costs of the application despite the local authority’s oversight in missing the claim form.
 Complex legal argument based on the erroneous manner in which the tenants’ solicitors had obtained default judgment.